 The combination of tip damage with substantial damage on the lateral edges is suggestive for a prolonged high-pressure contact phase during impact, which correlates well with a use as thrusting spear (see also Coppe et al. 2019).
-Even though the presence of thrusting spear points in the Middle Paleolithic has previously been hypothesized (e.g., Shea 1998; Churchill and Rhodes 2009; Soressi and Locht 2010) or has been suggested based on wear evidence (Rots 2013), this leaf point is the first piece for which thrusting can be proposed as a likely propulsion mode on the basis of a large-though not perfectly representative-experimental reference set.
-This experimental reference was not yet available during previous analyses, thus limiting propositions on mode of propulsion mode to educated guesses.
-While a reliable identification of the mode of propulsion of the Hohle Fels leaf point would still require an adapted experimental program with exact reproductions of the leaf point and an exploration of all possible propulsion modes, combined with a systematic comparison of fracture frequencies and characteristics, current evidence permits us to propose thrusting as the most likely hypothesis.
-Ideally, any hypothesis on propulsion modes relies on a larger sample of points and not on a single find, but in the absence of more finds of leaf points at Hohle Fels, this is not possible.
+Even though the presence of thrusting spear points in the Middle Palaeolithic has previously been hypothesized (e.g., Shea 1998; Churchill and Rhodes 2009; Soressi and Locht 2010) or has been suggested based on wear evidence (Rots 2013), this leaf point is the first piece for which thrusting can be proposed as a likely propulsion mode on the basis of a large - though not perfectly representative - experimental reference set.
+This experimental reference was not yet available during previous analyses thus limiting propositions of propulsion mode to educated guesses.
+While a reliable identification of the propulsion mode of the Hohle Fels leaf point would still require an adapted experimental program with exact reproductions of the leaf point and an exploration of all possible propulsion modes, combined with a systematic comparison of fracture frequencies and characteristics, current evidence permits to propose thrusting as the most likely hypothesis pending further study and confirmation.
+Ideally of course, any hypothesis on propulsion modes relies on a larger sample of points and not on a single find but in the absence of more finds of leaf points at Hohle Fels, this is not possible.

-If thrusting were to be confirmed as the mode of propulsion, it would imply close interaction between the hunter and the prey.
-The fracture pattern observed on the leaf point with the important lateral damage does not correspond to what has been observed on pieces propelled through other modes.
-Only the bow has been shown to lead to lateral damage in the case of bifacial points, but it also tends to lead to more significant damage overall, including secondary scars.
-This is not what has been observed on the Hohle Fels leaf point, where the damage features mainly separate, repeated impact events instead of combined fractures caused by a single impact, and no secondary scars were observed.
+If the thrusting propulsion mode were to be confirmed, it would imply close-contact interaction during hunting.
+The fracture pattern observed on the leaf point with the important lateral damage component does not really correspond to what has been observed on pieces propelled through other modes.
+Only the bow has been shown to lead to lateral damage in the case of bifacial points, but it also tends to lead to more significant damage overall (including secondary scars).
+This is not what has been observed on the Hohle Fels leaf point: the damage features mainly witness separate, repeated impact events instead of combined fractures caused by a single impact and no secondary scars were observed.

 However, a critical note needs to be made.
 The leaf point shows limited shaping on one face and thus has a section that tends more towards being plano-convex rather than biconvex.
-This may have facilitated fractures in comparison to the pieces with higher edge angles like those from the TRAIL reference set.
+This may have facilitated fracture formation in comparison to the pieces with higher edge angles like those from the TRAIL reference set.
 This further underlines that the use of the bow is very unlikely and that the thrusting spear hypothesis is best supported by the currently available evidence.